jeremybusk/me/README.md

 Designed and built cost-efficient logging, metrics, and monitoring platforms using Grafana ecosystem components on Kubernetes, with blob/object-storage-backed long-term retention.

 **Long-Term Telemetry Archiver**
-Created compressed, time-partitioned archival and query systems for large-scale telemetry retention and retrieval.
+Created compressed, time-partitioned archival and query systems for large-scale telemetry retention and retrieval viewable via cli or through Loki.
+Basically many years of archived Sumo Logic data for security audit retention purposes.

 **uControl**
 Built a PostgreSQL/PostgREST-based automation and internal tooling platform using PostgreSQL pub/sub and WebSockets, with React and Ant Design frontend components.
 Platform included certificate automation, keystore updates, and internal operational tools such as ticketing and wiki-style functionality.